C3BI-pasteur-fr/python-course-1/source/Dive_into_Functions.rst

 because each argument passed is set as the value of parameter in the corresponding position.
 So in this case, *a* is set to 3, *b* to 4, and *c* to 5, when the function is called.

-Some functiond have parameters for which there can be sensible default.
+Some functions have parameters for which there can be sensible default.

 .. _arguments_n_parameters: